 In the last two years, multiple errors were made by the Navy lab at Great Lakes.
 As a result, samples were wrongfully reported positive.
 Every positive test result should be carefully reviewed by an experienced attorney to identify potential errors.

 3. ACCIDENTAL DRUG INGESTION: If you believe that you may have accidentally ingested the drug, then you may be able to save your career by raising the defenses of innocent ingestion or unknowing ingestion.

 Innocent ingestion occurs when a military member eats, drinks, or smokes something and is not aware that it contains a controlled substance.

 Unknowing ingestion is where a military member does not know the potential source of the drugs in their system but argues that they did not intentionally use any illegal substance.

 Both of these defenses can be successful if the military member and their attorney presents a strong case that is consistent with current research and the levels of drugs are consistent with accidental or unknowing exposure.
 In my career, I have been a part of discharge boards where we have successful demonstrated that the source of the drugs was cough syrup, brownies, cigarettes, and beer.

 Military members who test positive on a drug test should make sure that they understand their rights.
-You have the right to remain silent, the right to consult with counsel of your choosing, and the right to fight to save your career throughout an investigation, Mast, NJP, court-martial, or discharge proceedings.
+It should be noted, you have the right to remain silent, the right to consult with counsel of your choosing, and the right to fight to save your career throughout an investigation, Mast, NJP, court-martial, or discharge proceedings.

 Do not lose hope.
 Although a positive drug test can mean the end of your career it does not have to.
 With the right approach and the right legal guidance, you will have the opportunity to defend yourself.
 You can overcome a positive urinalysis test and continue defending our country.